plone/volto/docs/source/configuration/expanders.md

 ```

 The config accepts a list of matchers with the ability to filter by request path and action type, for maximum flexibility.
+It also accepts a `querystring` object that allows to configure the expandeders via querystring params (eg. the navigation expander).